What is a virtual school?

 - to promote inclusion and equality of access for all Children Looked After which includes raising attendance and eliminating exclusions

-The Virtual School champions the needs of all Children in Care and is made up of a network of professionals both within the core local authority and Babcock Prime.
+The Virtual School supports the needs of all Children Looked After and is made up of a network of professionals within Worcestershire Children First.
 These individuals bring professional expertise alongside knowledge of the children they work with.
-Their role is to work alongside schools and social care professionals to make sure that our most vulnerable children can access the education they deserve and identify the different areas of support needed for each child to stay engaged with their learning.
+Their role is to work alongside schools, social care professionals and carers to make sure that our most vulnerable children can access the education they deserve and identify the different areas of support needed for each child to stay engaged with their learning.

 Virtual School inspection

 In June 2019 the Virtual School was inspected as part of the Local Authority Children’s Services inspection, the findings are as follows:

 Children and young people make good educational progress in care.
 Those who do not attend school have prompt access to suitable, good-quality registered alternative provision.
 Children’s progress is closely reviewed through personal education plans which have well-written targets, and this is an improvement since the last inspection.
 Urgent action is taken if children are missing from education or if their attendance reduces.